The beorg blog

 The Importance of Context in Task Management

 A key goal for any task management tool is to reduce mental overhead when deciding what task to do next.
 I can’t imagine being someone who doesn’t keep to-do lists, my mind is far too sieve like for such anarchy.
 Back at University in the late 1990s I had a Palm Pilot and used a to-do list application, what apps were known as back then, that I’ve long since forgotten the name of.
+Fast forward to today and task management software is key to keeping my personal and professional lives ticking along.

 Read more...